freeCodeCamp/freeCodeCamp/guide/english/xml/index.md

    * Verbose and cumbersome syntax
    * Highly inefficient storage

-In Computer Language, eXtensible Markup Language(XML) is that which defines a set or block of Rules which are later used for Encoding documents in such a Format which is both Machine and Human Readable.
+In Computer Language, eXtensible Markup Language(XML) is that which defines a set or a block of Rules which are later used for Encoding documents in such a Format which is both Machine and Human Readable.

-There is a main thing between XML and HTML which makes them different from each other.
-It is that XML was designed to carry a particular information and focuses on that informaion only.
-And HTML focuses on displaying that particular Information like design and all these stuff regarding the information.
+The main thing that makes XML and HTML different from each other, is that XML was designed to carry very specific information and focuses on that information only.
+Whereas HTML focuses on displaying that information like design and all the related stuff regarding that information.

-Also XML does not uses a predefined tags as used by HTML.
+Also XML does not use predefined tags as are used by HTML.
 It uses user defined tags.

 The following are areas that can be simiplified with XML:
 1. data sharing